Archive | Hot Mandates RSS feed for this section

 If you are interested in more information about this investor and other investors tracked by LSN, please email mandates@lifesciencenation.com.

-Hot AI Mandate: Strategic Fund of Big Pharma Invests in Bioelectronic Medicines and Neuromodulation Devices of All Stages
+Hot AI Mandate: Strategic Fund of Big Pharma Focuses on Bioelectronic Medicine

-An evergreen strategic venture capital fund of a Big Pharma closed $100 million in 2013 and is managing by a small, dedicated team based in Cambridge, Massachusetts and Palo Alto, California.
+An evergreen strategic venture capital fund of big pharma closed at $100 million in 2013, and is managed by a small, dedicated team based in Massachusetts and California.
 The fund focuses on investments in companies developing pioneering bioelectronic medicines/ neuromodulation device and related enabling technologies.
 The initial investments are typically ranging from $5-$7 million in Series A, and the fund will also consider follow-on investments.
 The firm looks for investment opportunities globally.

 The firm typically will take board of directors or board observer seat, but it is not necessary.
 The fund exclusively invests in privately-held companies and primarily in pre-revenue companies.